SamuelWiqvist/pioneers-pp-abc-talk/README.md

 # Pioneers-pp: Bayesian statistics and ABC talk

+The repo containes the examples and computer exercise that are associated with the "An Introduction to Bayesian Statistics and Approximate Bayesian Computing" meet-up event (https://www.meetup.com/Pioneers-of-Probabilistic-Programming/events/264336086/).

+## Files

 - presentation.ipynb: nodebook with the presentation.
 - examples.ipynb: notebook with the code for the examples in the presentation.
 - computer exercise.ipynb: the computer exercies (inference for the Ricker model).
 - computer exercise solutions.ipynb: solutions for the computer exercise.
 - cars.csv: the speed and stopping distance for 1920s cars dataset (see https://stat.ethz.ch/R-manual/R-patched/library/datasets/html/cars.html).
-- /fig: figures for the pres and computer exercise.
+- /fig: figures for the presentation and computer exercise.

 ## Software